vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/133/06_avarmaha_indra.md

 title = "06"

 +++
-Although the adverb avár ‘downward’ occurs only here, beside more common avás, it is probably not the result of secondary alteration of avás-, since it has an Old Aves. correspondent auuarə̄(Y. 29.11).
+Although the adverb avár ‘downward’ occurs only here, beside more common avás, it is probably not the result of secondary alteration of avás-, since it has an Oldenberg Aves. correspondent auuarə̄(Y. 29.11).

 The accent on dādṛhí must be owing to its juxtaposition with immediately following śrudhí.